mwindholtz/state_objects/README.md

 You can add methods to the state classes, but each state class must have implement the same list of methods.
 State transitions are the responsibility of the state classes.

-Since this was extracted from an application, the specs are currently still in the main application.
-I will move the specs to this gem as soon as possible.

 ## Focus
-Many state machines focus on events and state transitions.
+Many other state machines focus on events and state transitions.
+This state machine focuses on behavior.
 The main benefit of this gem is to reduce conditional logic by removing #if checks in the model and moving the logic into the state objects.
 Using Composition in this way can go a long way to simplify Rails models.